esm7/obsidian-rtl/README.md

 - There are various glitches in handling some keyboard shortcuts in RTL, e.g. Ctrl+Home/Ctrl+End are not properly handled yet, Ctrl+Left lands on the wrong character and some others.
 These are very hard to overcome due to the patchy RTL support of the current CodeMirror versions, and occasionally I'm able to improve things a bit.

 ## Changelog

+### 0.1.0

+- Another take at the Home and End keys, trying to make them behave like they should in RTL.
+- Added support to setting a note direction via the front matter, as requested [here](https://github.com/esm7/obsidian-rtl/issues/24).
+- Added a configurable option to right-align YAML previews as requested [here](https://github.com/esm7/obsidian-rtl/issues/25).

 ### 0.0.9